jackadam1981/ChromeEc/docs/low_battery_startup.md

 Required.

-The lowest current limit programmed into the charger.
-This determines both the default level used on startup, and the value used during the voltage transients in PD negotiation.
+The default charger current limit used on startup.
 It should not be higher than 512 mA unless the device ships with a discrete power supply.
 Raising this term above 512 mA is contrary to USB-PD.
 It may be lowered in order to improve compatibility with marginal BC1.2 chargers.

+### `CONFIG_CHARGER_MIN_INPUT_CURRENT_LIMIT`

+Optional.

+If set, charger input current limits will never be set lower than this value.
+Historically most boards used the same value as `CONFIG_CHARGER_INPUT_CURRENT`, but doing so violates USB-PD standby power requirements.
+Setting it to a positive value may be useful if a board needs extra headroom (possibly at the cost of drawing excess standby power).

 ### `CONFIG_CHARGER_MIN_BAT_PCT_FOR_POWER_ON`